facebook/flow/docs/00-five-simple-examples.md

 /* @flow */
 {% endhighlight %}

 This is important: it tells Flow that this file should be typechecked.
-Flow will ignore any files that don't have this header, so you can start converting your project one file at a time.
+Flow will ignore any files that don't have this header.
+This allows you to convert and/or type-check a JS project one file at a time.

 ## 2. Adding type annotations

-Flow infers type within a file, so you don't have to annotate every function to get typechecking.
-However you can always add annotations, and in fact Flow requires them for functions that are exported (defined in one file and used in another).
+Flow can infer the type of most things within a file, so you don't always have to annotate every function and variable to get typechecking.
+However, even if Flow can infer a type, you can still add annotations to be explicit.
+In fact, Flow requires that you add type annotations for functions that are exported from a module (defined in one file and used in another).

 The second example (`02_TypeAnnotations`) shows basic type annotations in Flow: